nossidge/poefy/README.md

 The repo comes with some initial text files included.
 To generate corpora for these files, execute the special `poefy_make` binary:

     $ poefy_make

-This command will also setup a `settings.yml` file in the gem root.
-By default it will be set to 'pg' or 'sqlite3', depending on which gem you installed.
-If you need to change that setting you can run either of the below:

-    $ poefy -D pg
-    $ poefy -D sqlite3

-You can use the `-D` option by itself without the argument to see the current database setting.

 ## Usage